BrennerG/andritz/README.md

 `development` contains the streamlit notebooks created during development, consider these as irrelevant notes.
 `presentation.py` is the streamlit notebook you are looking for (see run command above) `requirements.txt` is the pip requirements file (see installation above)

+---
+you can also find a hosted version of this notebook at https://andritzchallenge.streamlit.app